elevenlabs/elevenlabs-python/API.md

 ### `Voices`

 The `Voices` API is used to get a list of all available voices for the authenticated user.
-The `Voice` contains all the info for a voice, such as the voice's stability and similarity_boost, and can be passed to the `generate` function as the `voice` argument to select the voice.
+The `Voice` contains all the info for a voice, and can be passed to the `generate` function as the `voice` argument to select the voice.
 The voice settings can be changed to control the voice behaviour.

 ```py
 from elevenlabs.api import Voices